(GCSE exam board: AQA)

 Students in KS5 will have a target grade set at the beginning of Year 12 which will stay with them throughout their A Levels.
 All marking will be done against the criteria set by the examination board.

-A range of clubs and activities are run by the English department to enrich students’ experiences at Painsley Catholic College.
-These include debating society, film club, creative writing club and reading club.
+A range of clubs and activities are run by the English department to enrich students’ experiences at Painsley Catholic College, including debating society.
 A range of trips are also arranged including theatre experiences and literacy festivals.

-In addition, intervention sessions are run for all Key Stages should a student need additional support in their studies.
+In addition, intervention sessions are run for Key Stage 4 and 5 should a student need additional support in their studies.

 The curriculum is designed to give your child the opportunity to experience a wide range of text types and prepare them for the rigours of the examinations ahead of them; however, this is only part of the picture.
 Reading beyond the curriculum is a vital aspect of the development of any child.
 There are many benefits of reading: improving literacy skills; developing individual ideas and perspectives on life; improving emotional intelligence and improving general knowledge and awareness.